Michael Raoul Duval

-Academic profile
+Education

 Michael Duval was a tennis player and graduated from Georgetown University in 1961 and received his law degree at Hastings College of the Law in San Francisco in 1967.

 White House work

 Duval became staff assistant to President Nixon in 1970, planning and scheduling foreign trips, after being a lawyer at the Federal Aviation Administration.
 He rose to Domestic Council Director for Energy and Transportation.

 Under President Ford, Duval continued his work as Domestic Council Director and had frequent access to Ford, often sitting in on meetings between the President and members of Congress, cabinet officers, or representatives of business, industry, and labor.
-He later became Executive Director of the Intelligence Coordinating Group, to investigate alleged intelligence community abuses of authority.
+He later became executive director of the Intelligence Coordinating Group, to investigate alleged intelligence community abuses of authority.
 They prepared a set of recommendations on intelligence community reform and drafted an Executive Order to implement President Ford's decisions.

-After the ICG completed its work in early 1976, Duval began working closely with now Vice-President Dick Cheney, to focus on Ronald Reagan's spring primary elections.
+After the ICG completed its work in early 1976, Duval began working closely with then vice-president Dick Cheney, to focus on Ronald Reagan's spring primary elections.
 In June, Cheney urged Raoul‑Duval and others to draft a "rose garden" strategy for the fall election campaign.
 In July he revised and expanded this strategy memo into an overall strategy plan for the fall campaign that Ford later approved.
 Duval's last role in Ford's White House was special counsel to President Ford.

-After White House
+After the White House

 Duval later joined the Mead Corporation in Dayton, Ohio, in 1977 to become senior vice president.
 In 1984, he moved to the First Boston Corporation in New York where he became a member of its management committee.
 He formed the Duval Group in 1990, a New York investment banking firm specializing in international mergers.